chiragsanghvi/TextSummarizer/README.md

-# AUTOMATED TEXT SUMMARIZATION IN MARATHI
+# AUTOMATED TEXT SUMMARIZATION IN MARATHI (AND PORTUGUESE)

 ```